 Brayden has a background in in youth work and youth leadership.
 He is passionate about communication and helping young people with the challenges life can bring.
 Brayden is excited to be working for The Parenting Place and having the opportunity to build his own communication skills and encourage youth all over New Zealand with a compelling and positive message.

 Tamatea joined the Attitude team in 2017.
 He has a background in youth work with 24/7 Youth Work mentoring young people.
 Tamatea is an enthusiastic presenter who is passionate about seeing young people achieve their dreams and live lives they are proud of.
+His background of growing up in both rural South Island towns and Linwood has given him a unique ability to connect with country and urban audiences.
+Much like the 2019 banger, Old Town Road.

 Tony has been part of the team since January 2017.
 Prior to that Tony spent close to 10 years involved in youth work all across Auckland, from working in youth justice facilities to teaching music at intermediate schools.
 Tony has a passion for seeing young people succeed, and this passion makes for a powerful communicator.